MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 1. On your client computer, navigate to your TFS server in a web browser.
 1. In TFS, [Create a new team project](https://www.visualstudio.com/en-us/docs/setup-admin/create-team-project) named Demo_CI.

    Make sure that **Version control** is set to **Git**.
 1. On your client computer, add a remote to the repository you just created in TFS with the following command:

    `git remote add tfs <YourTFSRepoURL>`

    Where `<YourTFSRepoURL>` is the clone URL to the TFS repository you created in the previous step.

    If you don't know where to find this URL, see [Clone an existing Git repo](https://www.visualstudio.com/en-us/docs/git/tutorial/clone).
 1. Push the code from your local repository to your TFS repository with the following command:

    `git push tfs --all`
 1. The TFS repository will be populated with the Demo_CI code.

+> [!NOTE]
->**Note:** This example uses the code in the `ci-cd-example` branch of the Git repo.
+> This example uses the code in the `ci-cd-example` branch of the Git repo.
->Be sure to specify this branch as the default branch in your TFS project,
+> Be sure to specify this branch as the default branch in your TFS project,
->and for the CI/CD triggers you create.
+> and for the CI/CD triggers you create.

 ## Understanding the code